 Septoplasty is designed to straighten a crooked or deviated septum (the wall that separates the nasal cavity into two).
 Made of cartilage and bone, the septum can become deviated as a result of genetics or trauma.
 Dr. Stevens can repair the deviated septum with septoplasty, which involves creating a small incision on one side of the septum.
 In more complicated septum deviations, a small external incision may be necessary to completely reconstruct the septum.
 Dr. Stevens will gently lift the skin on the septum and remove cartilage and bone as needed.
 He will also reshape or reposition the remaining cartilage and skin to allow the air to freely flow through the passageway.
 Once Dr. Stevens is done making the needed surgical modifications, he will place the skin lining back using dissolvable sutures.

 More severe cases of airway obstruction may require more advanced nasal reconstruction procedures.
 Patients who wish to alter the appearance of their nose may be suitable candidates for a septoplasty and rhinoplasty combination procedure.
-Dr. Stevens can discuss your treatment options during a personal consultation with you.

 About Sinus Surgery